-According to Payscale, the average cost of living in L.A. is 43% higher than the US average.
-What really raises this percentage is the cost of housing, which is 127% more expensive than the national average.
+According to Payscale, the average cost of living in L.A. is 43% higher than the U.S. average.
+What really raises this percentage is the cost of housing, which is actually 127% more expensive than the national average!
 Things like groceries, utilities, and healthcare are only 12%, 7%, and 9% more expensive, respectively.
 When comparing the cost of living in L.A. to other major metropolitan areas across the country, it’s not the most expensive, but not the cheapest either.
 For example, the cost of living in New York is 59% higher than in Los Angeles, though Chicago is 14% cheaper.

 According to Zillow, the median home price in Los Angeles is $687,200 and the median list price per square foot is $515.
 In other words, buying a home in Los Angeles is quite expensive, which is probably why more than half of the population is made up of renters.

 The closer you go to the city center, the more expensive it is.
 Thus, for an apartment, you can expect to pay somewhere near $700 per square foot, but if you go outside of the center, you can expect to pay somewhere around $440.
-Even so, it’s still far from cheap and it raises the cost of living in L.A. significantly.
+Regardless, it’s still far from cheap and it raises the cost of living in L.A. significantly.

 While groceries are also slightly more expensive, they’re only 12% higher than the national average.
 And some items are actually cheaper than the national average, such as tomatoes, apples, oranges, and potatoes.
-Even wine is cheaper than the US average by about $2 per mid-range bottle, which will cost you around $10.
+Even wine is cheaper than the average by about $2 per mid-range bottle, which will cost you around $10.